• Skip to primary navigation

 Pour the honey mixture over the dry ingredients and stir until everything is well combined.
 Make sure to coat everything well with the wet ingredients.

-Spread the granola mixture evenly onto a baking sheet and press it with a spatula to flatten it and help it stick together.
+Spread the granola mixture onto the baking sheet, from corner to corner.
+Press it with a spatula to flatten it into a slab and help it stick together.

-After that, bake the granola until it's a medium toasty golden brown color (as shown in picture 5).
-Rotate the pan halfway through the baking time.
+After that, bake the granola until it's a medium toasty golden brown color.

 When it's done, let it cool and then use your hands to break it into clusters.